GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/02.111-120/05.The-Gospel-Trump-Is-Sounding/docs.md

 ---
+title: |
-title: 115.
-The Gospel Trump Is Sounding
+    115. The Gospel Trump Is Sounding - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 115.
+The Gospel Trump Is Sounding.
+The gospel trump is sounding The year of jubilee, And grace is all abounding, To set the bondmen free.
+Forsake your wretched service, Your Master's claims are o'er; Avail yourselves of freedom, Be Satan's slaves no more.
+    keywords:  |
-    keywords: Christ in Song, The Gospel Trump Is Sounding, The gospel trump is sounding,
+        Christ in Song, adventhymnals, advent hymnals, The Gospel Trump Is Sounding, The gospel trump is sounding.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 115. THE GOSPEL TRUMP IS SOUNDING
+####  Christ in Song,

 ```txt
 1.